Cabatuan Cemetery

 I first went to Cabatuan when my college classmate who hailed from this town invited me and another friend for their town fiesta.
 And I can still remember that when the jeepney passed by the Cabatuan Cemetery, it really caught my attention and no matter how crowded that jeepney was, I looked outside and was amazed with this old structure.

 It has this certain grandeur amidst its simplicity and one look of it, you know that it was once a very well decorated and beautiful structure.
-Little did I know that years after, when I become a freelance writer,I would feature and promote this place.
+Little did I know that years after, when I became a freelance writer,I would feature and promote this place as one of the most striking cemeteries in the Philippines.

 The town of Cabatuan in Iloilo is known as the “Pilgrimage Town” with its colonial church and cemetery.
 For the modern-day travelers, this town is known as one of the towns closest to the new Iloilo Airport.
 Nevertheless, this town is worth visiting especially if you are into photography.